NivaldoFarias/network-monitor/README.md

 ### Configuration

-The service can be configured through environment variables in the systemd service file:
+The service can be configured through environment variables:

 | Variable | Description | Default |
 |----------|-------------|---------|